Once you’ve joined the Discogs Community Translation Team, get started and…

 Within Transifex, you can write a comment connected to a string to ask for clarification.
-Click into the “Comment” section, Click on “Add comment”, type a question, and then select “Add as
+Click into the “Comment” section, Click on “Add Issue”, type a question or comment and click “Add Issue” again.

-Important: Discogs Staff is only notified if you select “Add as issue”.
-Selecting “Add” will add a comment to the string, but no one is notified.
-Discogs Staff will generally reply within 1 business day, and you should receive an email when they reply.
+Important: Discogs Staff is only notified if you select “Add Issue”.
+Discogs Staff will generally reply within 1 business day, and you should receive a Transifex notification (and possibly an email depending on your Transifex notification settings) when they reply.

 Further Tips for Translators: